gold dragon ring

 A high-carat gold ring with a long spiralling band with horizontal grooves and a chased pattern of vertical stripes.
 The tips of the spiral are decorated with a dragon’s head on one end and a meandering snake like dragon’s tail on the other end.
 The animal is intricately ornamented, as is the band of the ring.
 The snake or dragon’s tail is embellished with a dotted pattern, while the dragon is crafted with great attention to detail, Flandres, circa 1600.

 weight: 12.5 grams

 Snake jewellery from the 3rd century has been found in Scandinavia.
 Later, when the Vikings ruled, many exquisite works were found dating from the so-called Vendel Period (550-800).
 The best-known dragon in Scandinavian folklore is the Midgard serpent.
-In Norse mythology, this creature is the symbol for our world.
+In Norse mythology, this creature is a symbol for our world.

-This dragon ring ring can be placed in a folk tradition, and it was most likely used as a wedding ring.
+This dragon ring can be placed in a folk tradition, and it was most likely used as a wedding ring.
 According to oral tradition, this ring was found in the province of Drenthe by the well-known Dutch writer Louis Couperus (1863-1923), which makes it all the more exciting.